pwsdc/pwsdc.github.io/content/posts/2024-03-28-tenth-spring-meeting.md

 They want you to be minimally qualified (at least 2.5 GPA), and be good at looking at details and at numbers.
 After being accepted into an internship, you can complete 900 hours on your own time and then they can extend a full-time offer to you once you graduate.

-They emphasize that the schedule is very flexible; the mentor will walk you through basic daily activities (such as putting in time sheets, recording your activites).
+They emphasize that the schedule is very flexible; the mentor will walk you through basic daily activities (such as putting in time sheets, recording your activities).
 The IT audit division is completely remote (except for giving presentations like they did today).
 The process from going from an intern to a full-time employee was easy (for Austin, another speaker).
 They treat interns more like full employees, and the work-life balance for full-time employees is good.
 ### Careers
 - Pay increases, incentive programs
 - Flexible schedules, work from home options